The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: Introduction

 To conclusively prove the nature of the \Fermi~GeV excess, a multi-wavelength approach can allow us to test (and constrain) the ``unresolved MSPs'' hypothesis.
 Predictions for radio observations with current and future telescopes~\cite{Calore_radioprospects_msp} have contributed to propel an on-going observational effort with radio interferometers, such as the Very Large Array (VLA) and MeerKAT, to look for radio counterparts of the \Fermi~GeV excess.
 Future multi-messenger probes involving gravitational waves have also been discussed~\cite{Calore:2018sbp}.
 For sure, MSPs also emit X rays through thermal (from heating of magnetic polar caps) or non-thermal (e.g.~from relativistic particle acceleration in the pulsar magnetosphere, or shock-driven interactions between pulsar wind and companion material in binaries) mechanisms~\cite{2018IAUS..337..116B}.
 Several X-ray analyses have targeted known radio and/or $\gamma$-ray MSPs to look for X-ray counterparts, e.g.~\cite{2011ApJ...733...82M,Marelli:2015vsa, Lee_Lx}.
 The most complete census of known X-ray MSPs~\cite{Lee_Lx} spectrally characterized about 50 MSPs with data from \Chandra, {\it XMM-Newton}, {\it Suzaku}, {\it Swift}, {\it ROSAT}, and {\it BeppoSAX}.

 Building on the multi-wavelength emission of MSPs, here we assess {\it for the first time} what is the sensitivity of current X-ray telescopes, notably \Chandra, to a Galactic bulge MSP population which would be responsible for the \Fermi~GeV excess.
-While $\gamma$-ray data are not sensitive yet to the detection of individual bulge MSPs~\cite{Bartels_mspluminosity,Bartels:2017xba}, {\it can the available deep X-ray observations of the inner Galaxy unveil them?} To answer this question, we create a synthetic population of Galactic MSPs, which includes contribution from an MSP bulge component modeled such as to match spatial and spectral observations of the GeV excess.
-X-ray predictions are inferred via an empirical connection between $\gamma$- and X-ray MSP emission based on~\cite{Lee_Lx}.
-We then discuss X-ray spectral cuts as well as the complementary information provided by \Gaia\ astrometric observations.
-The goal is to understand how far we are from a possible discovery and, anticipating our encouraging findings, to promote dedicated multi-wavelength searches for bulge MSPs.
+While $\gamma$-ray data are not sensitive yet to the detection of individual bulge MSPs~\cite{Bartels_mspluminosity,Bartels:2017xba}, {\it can the available deep X-ray observations of the inner Galaxy unveil them?} To answer this question, we create a synthetic population of Galactic MSPs, which includes contribution from an MSP bulge component modeled such as to match spatial and spectral properties of the GeV excess from~\cite{Bartels_bulgelum}, Sec.~\ref{sec:msppop}.
+X-ray predictions are inferred via an empirical connection between $\gamma$- and X-ray MSP emission based on~\cite{Lee_Lx}, Sec.~\ref{sec:msppop}.
+In Sec.~\ref{sec:chandra}, we present the \Chandra~source catalog and the corresponding sensitivity map.
+In Sec.~\ref{sec:det_MSP}, we use the latter to define and characterize the detectable MSP population.
+In Sec.~\ref{sec:det_Chandra}, we discuss X-ray spectral cuts as well as the complementary information provided by \Gaia\ astrometric observations.
+In Sec.~\ref{app:MC_sys} and~\ref{app:cat_sys}, we investigate the systematic uncertainties associated with our model and with the \Chandra~catalog we use.
+Finally, in Sec.~\ref{sec:concl} we present future prospects and conclude.
+Our ultimate goal is to understand how far we are from a possible discovery and, anticipating our encouraging findings, to promote dedicated multi-wavelength searches for bulge MSPs.